signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 Analyzing the results
 =====================

 Now that we have good results from running alternating least squares, we can do some further analysis of the MovieLens dataset.
+There are many aspects of the data to explore, so feel free to perform your own analyses if you have any ideas of your own!

 Predicting movie genres
 -----------------------